October 1, 2025 Meeting

 Who’s Coming?

-Representative John McQueeny (District 97)
+Representative John McQueeney (District 97)

 John McQueeney, a Republican, began serving the 97th District in the Texas House of Representatives after winning the 2024 election; he officially assumed office on January 14, 2025.